-This is the time when you can manage your inbox, use the time to choose a creative cover image for Facebook, plan your social media updates for the next week, respond to the community for the queries that aren’t urgent.
+This is the time when you can manage your inbox, plan your social media updates for the next week, respond to the community for the queries that aren’t urgent.

-PROTIP: Get a physical wristwatch back in fashion and keep an eye on the time.
+PROTIP: If meetings sap up your day, get a physical wristwatch back in fashion and keep an eye on the time.
 If there’re ten minutes left of a meeting, either call for a resolution or delegate that someone creates some recommendations to be reviewed in another meeting.
 Don’t let a meeting run overtime – create a culture of respecting everyone’s time.